 The Question of Add-Ons for Gmail Security

-There are also add-ons, extensions, and apps you can use to improve the security of Gmail even further.
+There are also add-ons, extensions, and apps you can use to improve Gmail security even further.
 For example, SecureGmail by Streak encrypts and decrypts all emails you send and receive—before they even reach Google’s servers.
 Ugly Email is a browser extension that gives you a brief notification whenever an incoming email is trying to track your behavior in some way.

 Now that you’ve found several ways to keep your Gmail account more secure, you can turn your attention to day-to-day matters, like improving your overall email productivity.
 EmailAnalytics is designed to give you far more transparency and insight into your daily email habits, using data visualization to show you exactly how and when you send and receive emails throughout the day (and dozens of other metrics).
 Sign up for free today to learn more!